kwsites/commands/README.md

 Installation
 ============

-If using in node, installation via npm is as simple as `npm install commands.js` or just clone this repo and include the `lib/commands.js` script.
+If using in node, installation via npm is as simple as `npm install @kwsites/commands`.

-When using in the browser, include the `libs/commands.js` script using `<script src="/path/to/commands.js"></script>`

 API
 ===